juju/juju-gui/docs/d3-component-framework.rst

 Complete Example
 ================

-While the frameworks tests show off these features, here is a complete example of a module with some description.
+Here is a complete example of a module, with some description.
+The tests for this framework also can be used to learn about the capabilities and expected usage of the system.

 ::